kubernetesvillage/ecr_eks_security_masterclass_public/README.md

 > Authored by Anjali Shukla & Divyanshu Shukla for [kubernetesvillage](https://www.linkedin.com/company/kubernetesvillage) community.

 ## Workshop Overview

 The AWS EKS Red Team Masterclass - From Exploitation to Defense is an immersive workshop designed to take participants through real-world scenarios of attacking and defending Kubernetes clusters hosted on AWS EKS.

-This workshop provides a comprehensive approach, from understanding the anatomy of attacks on EKS clusters to deploying robust defense mechanisms.
-Participants will learn how to exploit misconfigurations and vulnerabilities within AWS EKS, followed by the implementation of best security practices to safeguard the environment.
+This workshop provides a comprehensive approach, from understanding the anatomy of attacks on EKS clusters using AWS ECR to deploying robust defense mechanisms.
+Participants will learn how to backdoor AWS ECR image & exploit misconfigurations and vulnerabilities within AWS EKS, followed by the implementation of best security practices to safeguard the environment.

-Key Takeaways:
+- Key Takeaways:
   - Hands-on labs focused on exploiting EKS misconfigurations.
-- Techniques for lateral movement, privilege escalation, and post-exploitation in AWS EKS.
+  - Techniques for lateral movement, privilege escalation, and post-exploitation using AWS ECR in AWS EKS .
-- Deep dive into securing AWS EKS clusters by leveraging IAM roles, Kubernetes RBAC, and network policies.
+  - Deep dive into securing AWS EKS clusters by leveraging IAM roles and AWS ECR.
-- Best practices for automating vulnerability detection and defense mechanisms in AWS EKS environments.

 This workshop is tailored for security professionals, cloud engineers, and DevOps teams looking to enhance their understanding of offensive and defensive Kubernetes security strategies.